dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 DreamFactory is “runtime” software, which is to say that your application makes API calls to DreamFactory and DreamFactory returns JSON (or XML) at runtime back to your application over SSL.

+###**What are some benefits of using DreamFactory?**

+DreamFactory provides many benefits, depending on your role.

+DreamFactory helps front-end developers

+* Focus on front-end development rather than working on (or waiting on) server-side software
+* Connect to new data sources in minutes with just a few clicks
+* Access multiple data sources with RESTful ease and automatic security
+* Deliver projects cheaper and faster via instant, robust RESTful services

+DreamFactory helps back-end / API developers

+* Automatically generate and document secure, reliable, and reusable RESTful APIs
+* Customize auto-generated APIs with pre- and post-processing scripting logic
+* Integrate with existing security controls so you don’t have to re-implement and test for each API
+* Move applications between clouds or between your cloud and data center

+DreamFactory helps enterprise architects

+* Govern security with your own data access platform running in the cloud or on premises
+* Accelerate innovation with secure, scalable, reusable REST APIs to enterprise data sources
+* Enable standardized services abstraction layer for modern apps
+* Improve application reliability and security enterprise-wide with managed RESTful services

 ###**What hard technical problems does DreamFactory solve?**

-The biggest technical problem that DreamFactory solves is providing a comprehensive REST API for all of your backend data sources.
-Without DreamFactory, developers have to write all of this server-side software themselves.
-DreamFactory virtualizes each data source with a generic REST API, so developers can switch between SQL databases, NoSQL document stores, and file storage systems without rewriting their frontend application.
+The biggest technical problem that DreamFactory solves is providing a comprehensive, automatically generated, documented, and secure REST API for every popular backend data source.
+Without DreamFactory, developers have to manually create, document, maintain, and securely expose custom REST APIs to disparate data sources, and repeat that exercise for each new development project.
+DreamFactory automatically REST-enables all these data sources with a standard interface, so it becomes really easy to use any popular SQL database, NoSQL database, and file storage system for any application project, and re-use the REST API across a portfolio of application projects.

+Any non-trivial application necessitates server-side business logic.
+For this purpose, DreamFactory allows you to easily customize any API call with server-side scripting.
+Event scripts can be used to pre-process any API request and post-process any API response.
+DreamFactory also supports custom scripting which can be called directly from your client application or from a server.

-The second hard technical problem DreamFactory solves is data security from a backend perspective.
-DreamFactory provides a complete user management system with role-based permissions that control all access to the backend data.
-We support record-level access control for any SQL or NoSQL data source.
-We also provide a complete set of services for session and password management.
+The next hard technical problem DreamFactory solves is backend data security.
+DreamFactory provides a user management system with role-based access control access to your backend data, including table-level and record-level access to SQL and NoSQL, BLOB storage, email, and push notifications.
+The security system also governs access to any remote REST service you add.
+For example, you can easily connect to a custom REST API with DreamFactory and use the role system to control end user access to your custom-built API.
+The user management system includes an administrative application to manage end users, user roles, OAuth, LDAP, and Active Directory integration.
+Under the hood, DreamFactory handles secure password hashing, authentication, and session handling for you.

-The third hard problem DreamFactory solves is the generation of Client SDKs for every major development environment.
-Once you hook up the backend data sources, you can immediately use our JavaScript SDK from any HTML5, Titanium, or PhoneGap application.
-Code libraries are generated for native developers using Xcode, Visual Studio, and Eclipse.
-This vastly simplifies calling our REST API from any popular developer tool or framework.
+Another problem DreamFactory solves is the generation of Client SDKs for every major front-end development platform.
+Once you hook up the backend data sources, you can immediately use DreamFactory JavaScript SDK from any HTML5 or PhoneGap application.
+Code libraries are generated for native developers using Xcode, Visual Studio, Eclipse, and Titanium.
+This vastly simplifies calling the DreamFactory REST API from your client application.

-Lastly, some mobile applications need business logic implemented on the server.
-For this purpose, DreamFactory allows any API call to be customized with server-side scripting.
-Event scripts can be used to pre-process any request or post-process any response.
-DreamFactory also supports custom scripting which can be called directly from your client application.
-Custom scripts are useful for performing business logic that is not dependent on API calls to a specific data source.

 ###**What types of apps are well suited for DreamFactory?**